rotationalio/rotational.io/content/en/blog/2024-02-01-how-to-plan-and-scope-llm-projects.md

 # 5 Steps to LLM Project Success

 The popularity of ChatGPT has brought Large Language Models (LLMs) to the forefront, and many companies we're speaking with are interested in costing out an initial project.
 Many questions we hear are to the effect of:
 *Is this something that will take us 3 months, or 1 year?
 Will this cost under $50k?
-Is that even the right magnitude?*
+Is that even the right order of magnitude?*

 Every company is unique, and our team has seen a lot of extremely innovative pitches for pilot projects.
 We've even been lucky enough to implement some of them!
 Over time, we've noticed a few common themes in the scoping and planning of the projects that ultimately realize success.
 These are:

 ## Step 1: Define A Use Case Around A **Small, But Real, Pain Point**

 It's hard to learn how to spot good use cases for AI &mdash;  it's something that comes with experience (or you can [hire us!](https://rotational.io/services/)).
 There are some telltale signs that you learn to look for (things like very repetitive review tasks, extremely unique vocabularies and acronyms) that signal an opportunity to solve a problem with data.

 But when you're just starting out, it can feel a little overwhelming, since LLMs can be used in a wide variety of applications: chatbots, text summarization, content creation, information retrieval, etc. LLMs have so many potential uses that companies can't figure out where to start.
 One way to get past this hurdle is to simplify your goals.
 It's best to think in terms of only one or two specific use cases at the beginning, then build up from there.